-We often get questions about CNA training.
+We often get questions about CNA classes.
 Below are some of the most often asked questions and some explanations to help make sense of what it takes to become a CNA.

 - 4 to 12 weeks of classroom and clinical training